-Throughout the major cultures of Europe the oak tree has been held in high esteem.
-To the Greeks, Romans, Celts, Slavs and Teutonic tribes the oak was foremost amongst venerated trees, and in each case associated with the supreme god in their pantheon, oak being sacred to Zeus, Jupiter, Dagda, Perun and Thor, respectively.
-Each of these gods also had dominion over rain, thunder and lightning, and it is surely no coincidence that oak trees appear to be more prone to lightning strikes than other trees, whether because of their wood’s low electrical resistance or the fact that they were frequently the largest, tallest living things in the landscape.
+Throughout the major cultures of Europe people have held the oak tree in high esteem.
+To the Greeks, Romans, Celts, Slavs and Teutonic tribes the oak was foremost amongst venerated trees.
+In each case associated with the supreme god in their pantheon, oak being sacred to Zeus, Jupiter, Dagda, Perun and Thor, respectively.
+Each of these gods also had dominion over rain, thunder and lightning.
+It is no coincidence that oak trees are more prone to lightning strikes than many other trees.
+This is because of the tree’s high water content and the fact that they are frequently the tallest living things in the landscape.

-Ancient kings presented themselves as the personifications of these gods, taking on the responsibility not only for success in battle but also the fertility of the land, which relied on rainfall.
+Ancient kings presented themselves as the personifications of these gods.
+They took on the responsibility not only for success in battle but also the fertility of the land, which relied on rainfall.
 They wore crowns of oak leaves, as a symbol of the god they represented as kings on Earth.
-Similarly, successful Roman commanders were presented with crowns of oak leaves during their victory parades, and oak leaves have continued as decorative icons of military prowess to the present day.
-Oak leaves’ connection with rainfall also survived in more recent folklore in a variety of similar rhymes about which tree’s leaves appeared first, such as the Irish saying:
+Similarly, successful Roman commanders were presented with crowns of oak leaves during their victory parades.
+Oak leaves have continued as decorative icons of military prowess to the present day.
+Oak leaves’ connection with rainfall also survived in more recent folklore.
+There are a variety of similar rhymes about which tree’s leaves appeared first, such as the Irish saying:

 If the oak before the ash,